 We are among the earliest to invest in the Data Center landscape in the country with our first Data Center in Vashi, Mumbai in the year 2000.
-Even in the early days of the IT revolutions, we set very high benchmarks with each of our subsequent Data Center being Tier III compliant.
-We currently have 6 Tier III Data Centers across various geographical locations in India.
+Even in the early days of the IT revolutions, we set very high benchmarks with each of our subsequent Data Center.
+We currently have 6 concurrently maintainable Data Centers across various geographical locations in India.
 This business offers services such as co-location, regular backup, server load balancing, remote backup; Managed Services like Messaging, shared Hosting, network and security; Storage and Virtualization and Managed Voice services to all resident Enterprises.

-c) Cloud and Managed services
+(ii) Cloud and Managed services